Find your HIP SHAPE - it will direct you to your Body Type.

 The skirt on the left is cut for CURVED HIPS - the waist is neat and the darts are long and deep.

-This cut means that the widest part of the skirt is at thigh level - anything from 7 - 10 inches below the waist.
+This cut means that the widest part of the skirt is at thigh level - anything from 7 - 10 inches below the waist - just about at the top of her left hand.

-After the thigh is past, the skirt will then taper in again towards the knee.
+Below the thigh, the skirt will then taper in gently towards the knee.

 If a straight hip shape wears this skirt, there will be excess fabric on the thighs, giving the appearance of 'jodpurs'.

-The skirt on the right are cut for STRAIGHT HIPS.
+This skirt is cut for STRAIGHT HIPS.
 Because there is little waist definition, there is likely to be only a narrow waistband or sometimes no waistband at all.

 The darts are short as the skirt widens immediately below the waist to accommodate the high hipbone.